Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Sensitivity Analysis

 \subsection{Proportional Analysis: Optimal Objective Function Response}

 To complement the tornado diagram sensitivity analysis, we conduct a comprehensive proportional analysis that examines how systematic variations in each operational ratio affect the optimal objective function.
 Unlike the tornado analysis which evaluates parameter sensitivity at a fixed threshold policy, the proportional analysis optimizes the alternative care threshold $\theta^*$ for each ratio configuration, revealing the true performance envelope under varying operational conditions.
+Complete results are provided in Appendix \ref{app:proportional_plots}.
+The most important key findings reveal that in both settings, the waiting cost ratio exhibits the most dramatic performance impact, while the threshold proportion $\theta/k$ reveals different behavior for each case.